- Religion and Philosophy»

-Savannah, Georgia is one of the oldest and most haunted cities in America.
-It’s no surprise then the city boasts what is considered by many to be one of the most haunted places in the country…the Moon River Brewery located on W. Bay Street, built in 1821.
+Savannah, Georgia is is reported to be the oldest and most haunted city in America.
+It’s no surprise the city boasts what is considered by many to be one of the most haunted places in the country The Moon River Brewery built in 1821.
+It's located on W. Bay Street.
 Apparently there’s more than one type of spirit on the premises.

-Originally constructed as the city’s first hotel, through the years it also housed the first United States Post Office, Savannah’s first bank a tavern and restaurant.
+Originally constructed as the city’s first hotel, through the years it also housed the first United States Post Office, Savannah’s first bank a tavern, and restaurant.
 There are some interesting stories attached to this structure.
-In 1832, a Dr. Phillip Minus quarreled with a local undesirable resident named James Stark.
-Afterwards bad blood escalated between the two.
+In 1832, a Dr. Phillip Minus quarreled with a local resident named James Stark.
+Afterwards bad blood erupted between the two.
 Later, Minus shot Stark squarely in the chest as he descended the stairs.
-Minus said he had seen Stark reach for his gun and fired in self defense.
+Minus said he had seen Stark reach for his gun, so fired in self defense.
 He was acquitted on all charges.
 Some claim to have seen his ghost coming down the stairs.

-In 1851 a man called Peter Wiltberger bought and renovated the building and it served as a hotel until 1864 just before the arrival of the Union Army.
-However, before closing another violent incident took place in November 1860.
+In 1851 a man called Peter Wiltberger bought and renovated the building.
+I then served as a hotel until 1864, just before the arrival of the Union Army.
+However, before closing in November 1860, another violent incident took place.
 Mr. James Sinclair of New York City was in town seeking employment.
-Yankees weren’t exactly welcomed at the hotel and local patrons suggested in no uncertain terms it would be in his best interests to leave.
-When Sinclair refused, he was dragged out of the hotel, stripped and beaten close to death.
+Yankees weren’t exactly welcomed at this time.
+The hotel and local patrons suggested it would be in his best interests to leave.
+When Sinclair refused, he was dragged out of the hotel, stripped, and nearly beaten to death.

 Since then, staff and customers have reported many unexplained, sometimes violent, incidents.
 Bottles have been thrown by invisible entities.
-Visitors have been touched, pushed and slapped by them.
+Visitors have been touched, pushed and slapped.
 Frequently, shadows seem to scurry out of sight when spotted and sounds of unseen children playing have been heard.

-There’s also a somewhat cantankerous phantom that haunts the top landing of the stairs and obviously becomes perturbed at anyone attempting to come up.
-What sounds like a rock being thrown down the steps and bouncing off a metallic door is also sometimes heard.
-Some have been tapped on the head while standing in one specific corner on the fourth floor.
-People touring the basement have been overcome with an extreme feeling of sadness, heard footsteps and felt cold spots.
+There’s also a somewhat cantankerous phantom haunting the top landing of the stairs, obviously becoming perturbed at anyone attempting to come up.
+What sounds like a rock being thrown down the steps and bouncing off a metallic door has also been heard.
+Some have been tapped on the head while standing in a specific corner on the fourth floor.
+People touring the basement have been overcome with extreme feelings of sadness, heard footsteps and felt cold spots.
 Visitors have also reported malfunctioning cameras and video equipment as well as getting strange images on what they were able to record.